amkalsi/monojet/README.md

 (Figure 1)

-The syntax in MG5 is:
+The best representative syntax in MG5 for the diagram in Figure 1 is:
 ```
 MG5_aMC> import model BaryogenX2N1Maj_withLeft
 MG5_aMC> define bot = b b~